siyaa-dev/Asha-AI-chatbot/README.md

 Asha AI is an intelligent chatbot designed to assist users with information about **jobs, mentorships, and events** tailored for women in tech.
 It leverages FastAPI for the backend and React for the frontend, with animated UI and real-time responses.

+## Hosted Project

+This project is (hosted)[https://asha-ai-chatbot.netlify.app/].
+First response from the bot takes around 1 min because the backend is hosted on Render's free tier so it starts the server after a request is received.
+But after that you will get responses within 5-10 seconds.

 ## Features

 - Conversational AI powered by custom logic